ccmbioinfo/stager/docs/flask.md

 To run a specific test file or function instead of the entire test suite, append `pytest ARGUMENTS` to the command above.
 For example, `pytest tests/test_users.py` will only run the integration tests in the specified file.
 For more information, see [pytest usage](https://docs.pytest.org/en/stable/usage.html).

+To run Pytest-cov for the test suite or a specific test file, append argument `--cov=app`.
+To also report missing line numbers, append `--cov-report term-missing`.
+For example, `pytest --cov=app --cov-report term-missing tests` will generate a report of statement coverage to the terminal.

 To run tests outside Docker, assuming the test services are accessible from the host and configured in your environment variables, run